vultisig/recipes/docs/PLUGIN.md

 ## Triggers

-Transactions are initiated by the plugin service using the SDK from the **Recipes** package.
+Transactions are initiated by the app service using the SDK from the **Recipes** package.

 ---

 ## Fee Collection

-Plugin developers define the fee structure, which users pay upon installation and continued usage of the plugin.
+App developers define the fee structure, which users pay upon installation and continued usage of the app.

 ## Troubleshooting
 1. When running locally for debugging, you may encounter this error: